Chilenization of Tacna, Arica and Tarapacá: Tacna

+On 19 November 1925, a group of residents of the Aymara community of Challaviento murdered three Chilean police officers and set fire to the Chilean barracks in the area.

+The community members of Challaviento accused the police of having raped a young woman and of murdering a Bolivian resident who served as mayor.
+Fearing reprisals, the Aymara communities of Toquela, Palquilla, Ataspaca, Caplina and Challaviento decided to withdraw north towards Peruvian territory.

 On 6 January 1926, two hundred and fifty Chilean nationalists attacked Peruvians involved in the plebiscite.
 Admiral Gómez Carreño, Chilean Mayor of Tacna and collaborator, was also attacked.
 These events took place in front of the local police, without the aggressors receiving sanction.
 Similar events occurred on 5 March 1926, where the aggressors were supported by conspirators from Santiago.

-On 19 November 1926, a group of residents of the Aymara community of Challaviento assassinated 3 Chilean police officers and set fire to the Chilean barracks in the area.
-The community members of Challaviento accused the police of having raped a young woman and of murdering a Bolivian resident who served as mayor.
-Fearing reprisals, the Aymara communities of Toquela, Palquilla, Ataspaca, Caplina and Challaviento decided to withdraw north towards Peruvian territory.

 In 1927, the government of Peru granted a loan of £2,000 to pay for the damages suffered in Tacna by the owner of a pharmacy set on fire by a Chilean mob.

 Near the date of the plebiscite, the Chileanization caused the forced disappearance of Peruvians in Tacna, Tarata, Arica and their neighboring towns.
 This list was delivered to the U.S. arbitrator through the Peruvian Foreign Ministry.
 Monuments and commemorative plaques have been erected in Tacna and Tarata in memory of the disappeared in the plebiscitary days.

 This process affected the registration of voters for the plebiscite, for which the United States Secretary Frank Billings Kellogg decided that there would be no plebiscite; the reason: the conviction that it was impossible to celebrate the act if Chile exercised dominion in the disputed provinces.

 The historian from Tacna Jorge Basadre tells that his aunt Elvira Basadre married the manager of the Banco de Chile in Tacna and they were the parents of Federico Dahl Basadre, the historian's first cousin and childhood companion.
 In 1925 the two cousins returned to vote in the plebiscite.
 From Santiago, Federico Dahl Basadre voted for Chile and from Lima, Jorge Basadre voted for Peru.